Though I generally don't get excited about holidays, Thanksgiving is one exception...

 For the filling:

-- Prick the potatoes several times with a fork.
+- Prick the sweet potatoes several times with a fork.
 Place on a small sheet pan lined with parchment paper and roast in the oven at 400º until collapsing and oozing juices, 40 minutes to 1 hour.
 (They should be quite tender when squeezed with a pair of tongs.)
 Let cool until handleable, then peel and scoop out two cups of flesh.
 Add the butter to the warm flesh and mash smooth with a fork (some fibers and lumps are ok.)
 Set aside.

 - Reduce the oven temperature to 350º.